George Toms synthesis Home

 -

-the number of logic levels.
+The number of logic (LUT) levels

 -